Carlisle railway history: New lines at Carlisle

-The alignment of the Lancaster and Carlisle Railway route approaching Carlisle Citadel was unsatisfactory for the increasing volume and speed of main line trains, and parliamentary powers were obtained on 13 August 1859 to construct a new, more direct, route to the west of the original line, from Upperby Junction northwards.
+The alignment of the Lancaster and Carlisle Railway route approaching Carlisle Citadel was unsatisfactory for the increasing volume and speed of main line trains, and powers were obtained in an act of Parliament on 13 August 1859 to construct a new, more direct, route to the west of the original line, from Upperby Junction northwards.
 It was opened for traffic on 24 January 1862.
 The opportunity was not taken to separate the levels, and the new line had a flat crossing with the NER Canal line at St Nicholas.
 The increasing traffic also resulted in serious congestion in Citadel station itself; the station handled passenger and goods traffic and was by now overwhelmed.
 Goods lines passing on the west side of the station (but within the station precincts) were authorised on 22 July 1861.
 The new goods lines were brought into use in 1862.

 There was an earlier east-to-north curve at St Nicholas that had been provided for M&CR trains to back into Citadel station in 1851.
 From the provision of the Forks Junction curve in 1852 M&CR trains ran in direct, and the curve had been used only for turning M&CR engines on the triangle it formed.
 The spur needed to be relocated to make way for the new main line, and a new east-to-north curve east of the new main line was opened for use by goods traffic on 30 April 1862.
 It was a single line at first, and was approved for doubling on 13 June 1864.

 Meanwhile, North Eastern Railway trains from the Newcastle line used it to enter Citadel station from 1 January 1863, London Road being closed to passengers at this date.

 The increasing volume of traffic demanded increased accommodation for goods traffic; the North British Railway obtained powers for a goods yard at Dentonholme, on the west side of the northwards main line, on 5 July 1865.
 This was part of a NBR attempt to force general expansion of Citadel station's facilities in the face of the owning committee's obstruction.
 The wider scheme failed completely, but the goods depot, accessed from the Port Carlisle Branch, was duly opened.
 The following year the NBR concluded an agreement with the Midland Railway for its use of the Dentonholme site.

 On 25 May 1867 the LNWR opened a new goods station on the site of the old M&CR Crown Street station; the short connecting line involved a flat crossing of the 1862 east-to-north curve now used for NER trains approaching Citadel station.
 The cramped St Nicholas goods station was closed at this time, but in 1871 the LNWR opened a new cattle depot on the site of the former St Nicholas goods depot, that had closed in 1867.